 A 10-year-old football fan from Lake Dallas and a 5-year-old farm boy from Oklahoma have matching scars and are the best of friends.
-“The boys relate to each other on a different level,” said Shanna Downs, Payton’s mom.
+“The boys relate to each other on a different level,” says Shanna, Payton’s mom.

 In October 2015, Payton fell on his neck while diving for a football in the yard.
 He experienced headaches and blurry vision, so Shanna took him to the pediatrician where a neuro evaluation turned out normal.
 On December 17, he woke up with a bad headache and vomiting.
 While in Alabama visiting family on Christmas Eve, Payton jogged through the yard tossing a football in the air and suddenly fell to the ground.

 “He couldn’t feel his leg,” Shanna says.
 “When I asked him to walk about 20 feet from the couch to the table, he couldn’t do it.
 After he sat down again, his whole body began moving in a circle.”

 Shanna carried Payton to the car and rushed him to the closest Emergency Department where a doctor said he seemed fine.
 But Shanna’s intuition told her otherwise.

 “I begged for an MRI, but the doctor said we had to go through our primary care physician to get one,” Shanna says.
 “I called our pediatrician in Dallas and set up an MRI for the next available time which was two weeks later.”